 “Good?”
 Clint asks.
 Darcy pats his arm where it’s looped around her stomach, holding her up.

-“Super good,” she answers, only slurring her words a little.
+“Super good,” she answers, only slurring her words a tiny bit.
 “Awesome, excellent, and all additional synonyms for 'holy-cow-my-brain-went-offline'.”
 She turns her head and presses a completely uncoordinated but no less sincere kiss in the region of his throat.
 “Thank you.”

 “I totally do," Darcy says.
-She sounds a little dreamy, but her blood still feels like a saturated endorphin solution so there's not much she can do about it.
+She sounds kinda dreamy, but her blood still feels like a saturated endorphin solution so there's not much she can do about it.

 "uh, move, then?
 No floor?"